johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 {{< note title="What the hell is an IPF image anyway?" >}}

-Technically, IPF images don't contain the raw low-level magnetic flux transition data as other archival formats such as **SCP (SuperCard Pro)**.
-Instead, they describe the contents of the disk in a script language (!) suitable for disk mastering purposes which is reconstructed from the raw flux-level dump.
+Technically, IPF files describe the contents of the disk in a scripting language suitable for disk mastering purposes (similar to scripts used by commercial disk duplicator machines back in the day).
+This script is reconstructed (or "remastered") from raw flux-level disk dumps by the SPS team (or other individuals, if they have the necessary tools and knowledge).
 That's the reason why IPF disk images are small (only around 1 MB per disk) compared to the huge flux-level dumps which can be several tens of megabytes for a single disk!

+Why is a scripting language needed, why isn't just a bit idential "snapshot" of the disk enough?
+The exact details are quite complicated, but in a nutshell, reading the same part of the disk over and over multiple times can give different results in certain copy protection schemes.
+Therefore, a single "snapshot" of the disk's contents would capture only one of these possibilities, "frozen in time", and that wouldn't be enough to pass the copy protection!
+Some of these copy protection schemes basically accomplish "randomised data" that would appear slighly different on successive reads.
+These subtleties can only be represented via a script expressed in a universal disk format description language.

 This is a fascinating topic and the [SPS Knowledge Base](http://www.softpres.org/knowledge_base) is worth perusing if you're